NixOS/rfcs/rfcs/0132-meson-builds-nix.md

       - Namely, waf is basically a Python library, whereas premake is a Lua library.
     - Cmake has many noteworthy advantages:
       + Can generates Make- and Ninja-compatible scripts;
-      + Supports Windows NT;
+      + Supports Windows NT and MacOS platforms
       + Supports typical high level idiomatic constructions;
-      - On the other hand, the language is arguably more complex.
+      - On the other hand, cmake language is arguably more complex.
+      - Both Meson and Cmake support Apple Xcode and Microsoft MSVC project file formats

 # Unresolved questions
 [unresolved]: #unresolved-questions